Uniform-in-time propagation of chaos for Consensus-Based Optimization: Introduction

 To make the presentation of this paper as simple and self-contained as possible, we focus exclusively on the case of bounded, globally Lipschitz continuous objective functions.
 We like this setting because it enables to track the constant prefactors explicitly, and to exhibit their dependence on parameters such as the problem dimension and the temperature parameter.
 Extension of our results to more general cost functions is left for future work.

 \paragraph{Plan of the paper} The rest of the paper is organized as follows.
 After presenting the key notation in~\cref{sec:notations}, we state the main results of this work in~\cref{sec:main}.
 These results are then proved rigorously in~\cref{sec:proofs_main}, and the auxiliary results on which they rely are stated precisely and proved in~\cref{sec:aux}.
-Finally, the Burkholder--Davis--Gundy inequality with explicit constants is recalled in~\cref{sec:bdg}, and a summary of the constant prefactors appearing in this work is presented in~\cref{sec:constants}.
+We conclude with possible future directions in~\cref{sec:conclusion}.
+Finally, the Burkholder--Davis--Gundy inequality with explicit constants is recalled in~\cref{sec:bdg}, and a summary of the constants that appear in the key estimates of this work, as well as their dependence on method and problem parameters, are presented in~\cref{sec:constants}.